AJChapman/acthpa-website/site/info.md

 - Make yourself known to a site safety officer and obtain a site briefing (if possible).
 - Fly with a UHF radio (see Communication, below).

-The best way to get in touch with local pilots is through [our Facebook group].
+The best way to get in touch with local pilots is through [our Telegram group].

 ## Flying Canberra